RocketCommunicationsInc/astro-uxds/_content/components/pop-up.md

 ::: compliance

-- 5.12.1.
-Menu items shall use title-style capitalization.
+- X.X.X Menu items shall use title-style capitalization.
-- 5.12.2.
-Menu items shall use an ellipsis (…) to indicate that further action is required to complete the command.
+- X.X.X Menu items shall use an ellipsis (…) to indicate that further action is required to complete the command.

 :::